AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 The following compiler error was given:

-    static_assert failed due to requirement 'CustomBoxingRule7'
+    static assertion failed due to requirement 'CustomBoxingRule7':
-        Customized boxing forbids unboxing this value type: 'T_Boxer<T>::Read' returns a different type.
+      Customized boxing forbids unboxing this value type: 'BoxTraits<T>::Read' returns a different type.

 \I{################################################################################################}
-## 7.8 Union Placeholder ## {#alib_boxing_customizing_placeholder}
+## 7.8 The Nested Union "Placeholder" ## {#alib_boxing_customizing_placeholder}

 We have seen in the previous chapters, that even when boxing is customized, such customization often can conveniently use the simple default implementations of methods \alib{boxing;Placeholder::Write}
-and \alib{boxing;Placeholder::Read} .
+and \alib{boxing;Placeholder::Read}.

-This is due to the fact that the methods are implemented by a set of overloaded and TMP enabled methods, that go along well with fundamental and fitting value types.
+This is because the methods are implemented by a set of overloaded and type-traits enabled methods, that go along well with fundamental and fitting value types.

-Besides using the interface methods documented with union type \alib{boxing;Placeholder}, it is also possible to directly access its different members and this way write and read whatever is needed for a certain use case.
+A closer look at the \alib{boxing;Placeholder;reference documentation of union Placeholder}, shows that this type is a union of different unions.<br> Besides using the overloaded methods \b Read and \b Write, it is also possible to directly access its different members from within the \b BoxTraits specialization.

-\attention
-  If custom value conversion is performed for types that are not mapped to arrays, it might happen that type traits struct \alib{boxing;T_SizeInPlaceholder} has to be specialized for the mapped type to provide the right "placeholder fill level", which is used by default implementations of box-functions \alib{boxing;FHashcode} or \alib{boxing;FEquals} (introduced in the next chapter).<br>
+Two little challenges should be considered when writing custom values.
+<b>1.
+Constexpr Boxing </b><br>
+In a few special cases, \c constexpr boxing may be desired.
+This requirement was the reason to introduce all these unions with their \c constexpr constructors.
+All built-in boxing of fundamental types meet this requirement.
-  More rationale on this topic is given with the \alib{boxing;T_SizeInPlaceholder;documentation of}
+More on this topic is given in later chapter \ref alib_boxing_more_opt_constexpr.

-  struct \b %T_SizeInPlaceholder.
-Also note \alib{boxing;Placeholder;documentation of}
-  struct \b %Placeholder itself for information about storing custom types.
+<b>2.
+Gapless Use Of the Placeholder </b><br>
+A second goal that the various unions try to enable is that values of custom type are written without gaps.
+While a gap is not the real problem, problems might occur if random data remain in these gaps.
+A rationale why this might be a problem is given in the upcoming chapter \ref alib_boxing_functions.<br>
+By the same token, the size of the data written to the placeholder should be announced by the user in the case that it differs from the value size, respectively pointer size.
+Such announcement can be done by modifying the traits struct \alib{boxing;SizeTraits}.

 \I{################################################################################################}
 \I{################################################################################################}
-## 7.9 Bypass Custom Boxing With Identity-Boxing  ## {#alib_boxing_customizing_identity}
+## 7.9 Bypassing Custom Boxing With Identity-Boxing  ## {#alib_boxing_customizing_identity}

 There might be situations, where an exception to the bijective, simplifying nature of
 \alib_boxing_nl is needed.
 For example, as it was explained already, if a set of custom types